amanusk/LedgerHedger-contracts/README.md

 # LedgerHedger Contracts

-This is the implementations of the contracts as descibed in the paper [ LedgerHedger: Gas Reservation for Smart-Contract Security](https://eprint.iacr.org/2022/056.pdf).
+This is the implementations of the contracts as described in the paper [LedgerHedger: Gas Reservation for Smart-Contract Security](https://eprint.iacr.org/2022/056.pdf).

-The contract `LedgerHedger` imlements a basic Smart Contract Wallet, and supports [Meta-Transactions](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84) as a way to allow anyone to pay transaction fees.
+The contract `LedgerHedger` implements a basic Smart Contract Wallet, and supports [Meta-Transactions](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84) as a way to allow anyone to pay transaction fees.

 Two notable functions in our implementation are `execute` and `exhust`.
 Function `execute` receives a meta-transaction, verifies the conditions, and the calls the `verifyAndExecute` function, which executes the meta-transaction.